paulsengroup/hictk/docs/cli_reference.rst

   Options:
     -h,--help                   Print this help message and exit --force                     Force overwrite existing output file(s).
     --resolutions UINT ...
-One or more resolution to be used for coarsening.
+One or more resolutions to be used for coarsening.
     --copy-base-resolution,--no-copy-base-resolution{false}
                                 Copy the base resolution to the output file.
     --nice-steps,--pow2-steps{false} [--nice-steps]